What will change for Southern Colorado fire departments after the Idaho firefighter ambush

 "What it does is it creates an additional awareness that we have to slow down, look at the situation from a bigger picture than just what we see with our eyes," says Deputy Chief Steve Wilch.

-The deputy told KRDO that no policy at the fire department will change, but the shocking event will lead to an increased focus and awareness for their firefighters.
+The deputy told KRDO that no policy at the fire department has changed thus far, but the shocking event will lead to an increased focus and awareness for their firefighters.

 "This situation in Idaho has brought to light that first responders...are at risk every day.
 We don't take that lightly," Deputy Chief Wilch said.